King's Pawn Game

 It is the most popular opening move in chess, followed by 1.d4, the Queen's Pawn Game.
-Black's most common replies are 1...c5 (the Sicilian Defence) and 1...e5, which leads to the Ruy Lopez, Italian Game, and others.
-Also quite common are 1...e6 (the French Defence) and 1...c6 (the Caro-Kann Defence).

 Principles

 White opens with the most popular of the twenty possible opening moves.
 Since nearly all openings beginning 1.e4 have names of their own, the term King's Pawn Game, unlike Queen's Pawn Game, is rarely used to describe the opening of the game.

-Advancing the king's pawn two squares is highly useful because it occupies a square, attacks the center square d5, and allows the of White's and queen.
+Advancing the king's pawn two squares is highly useful because it occupies a square, attacks the centre square d5, and allows the of White's and queen.
 Bobby Fischer said that the King's Pawn Game is "Best by test", and proclaimed that "With 1.e4!
 I win."

 Opening categorization and continuations

 King's Pawn Games are further classified by whether Black responds with 1...e5 or not.
 Openings beginning with 1.e4 e5 are called Double King's Pawn Games, Double King's Pawn Openings, Symmetrical King's Pawn Games, or Open Games - these terms are equivalent.
 Openings where Black responds to 1.e4 with a move other than 1...e5 are called Asymmetrical King's Pawn Games or Semi-Open Games.

 The Encyclopedia of Chess Openings (ECO) classifies all King's Pawn Games into volumes B or C: volume C if the game starts with 1.e4 e6 (the French Defence) or 1.e4 e5; volume B if Black answers 1.e4 with any other move.
 The rare instances where the opening does not fall into a more specific category than King's Pawn Game are included in codes B00 (includes the Nimzowitsch Defence and unusual moves after 1.e4), C20 (includes Alapin's Opening and unusual moves after 1.e4 e5), and C40 (includes the Latvian Gambit and unusual moves after 1.e4 e5 2.Nf3).

 The Black responses which are given one or more chapters in the ECO are given below, ranked in order of popularity according to FIDE-rated games on ChessBase.